Pathoschild/smapi-mod-dump/source/Skull Cavern Toggle/README.md

 **Some things to note:**

-- This mod requires SMAPI 3.9 or above to be installed
+- This mod requires SMAPI 3.14 or above to be installed.
+Older versions will work with SMAPI 3.9 or above.

 - The change is immediate (usually, see note below), and applies to everyone in multiplayer